Étienne Dolet: Royal privilege and printer in Lyon

 One of his popular publishing successes was his work on 'How to Translate Well.'
 In this publication and more generally, Dolet promoted the use of vernacular French.
 This was part of a growing movement to make books more available to the educated, general public.

 A quarter of this production is devoted to religious works.
 Notably, he published a vernacular French version of the New Testament and 'The Institution of the Christian Religion' by John Calvin, a Protestant tract published during the Inquisition.
-He is not unaware of the dangers to which this sort of publication exposed him.
+He was not unaware of the dangers to which this sort of publication exposed him.
 Even works that he viewed as being within Catholic orthodoxy caused trouble with the Catholic authorities.
 His Cato Christianus is a catechism based on the model of the Disticha Catonis (Cato's Couplets), a popular textbook for teaching Latin in the 16th century.
 The Cato Christianus was not only banned as soon as it was released, it was also condemned on October 2, 1542 and burned on the square in front of Notre-Dame de Paris in February 1544.